Methadone Uses, Abuses and Risks

 Uses, Abuses and Risks

 At Laguna Shores Recovery our staff knows the importance of educating yourself about opioids and opiates.
 Especially in regards to prescription medications and the risks involved in taking them.
-At our Mission Viejo rehab our patients will learn about methadone and how it can affect them both positively and negatively.
+At our Mission Viejo treatment center, we provide a methadone rehab program for our patients.
+While in our care, they will learn about methadone and how it can affect them both positively and negatively.

 What is Methadone?

 Methadone is a man-made opioid narcotic drug.
 It is used to help people withdraw from other opioids or opiates.
 People with substance use disorders to heroin or other narcotics are good candidates for methadone treatment.

 This type of drug is a powerful painkilling medication, but it’s considered safe to take for long periods of time.
 However, it can produce side effects.

 It takes away opiate cravings when a person is given regular, controlled doses.
 These doses are provided by medical professionals.
 Methadone clinics are known to provide these services.